Frederic-jyrg/ouitoo/README.md

 folder "info-plotting"

-Here is more about "HowTo" plot things or display on the screen.
+Here is more about "HowTo" plot things or display on the screen (explanations, specs, requirements and ideas).